KHZ-INTL/blog/_posts/2018-03-26-solving-the-bof-challenge-pwnablekr.markdown

 + fd.c: Challenge source code and
 + Flag

 One way of analysing the challenge (binary) is to do a static analysis.
 With this method we try to get as much information from the binary without having it running.
 Sometimes  a program may behave differently when its running, for example some viruses.
-If the source code is not available we could use the "strings" command to extract the strings/texts from the binary.
+If we did not have the source code available we could use the "strings" command to extract the strings/texts from the binary.
 Sometimes with this method we can extract the function names, hard coded texts, section names and etc. Running the strings command for the fd binary returns some useful information, refer to figure 3.

 Figure 3: Strings analysis of fd binary
 ![strings-analysis-of-fd-binary](/assets/images/fd-pwnablekr/fd-strings_analysis.png)